Have you ever been stitched up?

 1. Strengthen your diaphragm.
 As you make your diaphragm stronger and more flexible, you will reduce your risk of stitch, since the diaphragm will be able to both support and move with the liver's violent motions.
 To fortify your diaphragm, Noakes recommends "belly breathing", in which the abdominal area moves out dramatically with each inspiration and plunges in with each expiration, while the chest moves relatively little.
 To learn how to belly breathe, lie on your back on the floor and place a set of heavy books on your stomach.
 Breathe so that the books rise significantly as you breathe in and move downward as you breathe out.
 Repeat this belly-out, belly-in action when you are standing (without the heavy books, of course).
 Concentrate on repeating a similar abdominal action whenever you run during your sporting activity.
 As Noakes points out, this is not necessarily easy to learn; it can require many months for some athletes to develop good belly breathing.

 4. Relax.
-Stitches occur much more frequently in tense athletes.
+Stitches occur much more frequently in rigid athletes.
 Before a competition or strenuous workout, spend some time taking deep breaths, and make sure your stomach is moving out expansively as you breathe in.
 Continue to breathe deeply until your diaphragm feels loose and free.
-Visualise yourself exercising with non tightened abdominal muscles and relaxed but forceful breathing.
+Visualise yourself exercising with non-tightened abdominal muscles and relaxed but forceful breathing.
 As your competition begins, monitor your abdominal area for tightness and concentrate on maintaining good belly breathing.

-There are many other factors which increase the risk of stitch.
+Many other factors increase the risk of a stitch.
 Fast running is more likely to start a stitch because it features higher impact forces and more dramatic and quicker movements of the diaphragm.
-Running on rough, hard ground also raises the risk of stitch.
+Running on the rough, stony ground also raises the risk of a stitch.